dawee/dispersive/doc/actions.md

 ## Chain actions

 Any action can be used as a promise.
-Sometimes you'll need that the complete flow of an action is finished to call another one.
+Sometimes you'll need the complete flow of an action to end, to call another one.
 This is done by creating an action group.

 ```js
 const addTodo = Dispersive.createAction(text => ({text}));